wes-teskey/auto-rel/README.md

 - **`.env`**: Contains environment variables, including API keys.

 ### Environment Variables
-The .env file in the root directory contains the following environment variables:
+The .env file in the root directory contains the following environment variable:

 OPENAI_API_KEY: The API key for accessing OpenAI services.

-TAVILY_API_KEY: The API key for accessing Tavily services.

 Caution: Using the OPENAI_API_KEY can be really expensive.
 Please be mindful of your usage to avoid unexpected costs.